George Godfrey (boxer, born 1897)

 George Godfrey (II) The Leiperville Shadow (January 25, 1897 – August 13, 1947) was the ring name of Feab Smith Williams, a heavyweight boxer from the state of Alabama who fought from 1919 to 1937.
 He named himself after George "Old Chocolate" Godfrey, a Black Canadian boxer from the bare-knuckle boxing days who had been a top name during the John L. Sullivan era.
 Old Chocolate had been the fourth fighter to reign as World Colored Heavyweight Champion while the second George Godfrey was the 20th fighter to hold the colored heavyweight title.

 The colored heavyweight title was recognized due to the color bar in pro boxing in the 19th and early 20th centuries, when white champions drew the color line and would not defend the title against a black man.
 In the heavyweight division, the color bar was adamantly defended by Old Chocolate Godfrey's contemporary, "The Boston Strong Boy", John L. Sullivan.
 Ironically, it remained in force even after colored heavyweight title holder Jack Johnson won the world's heavyweight title in 1908.
 Johnson never fought black opponents either, allegedly because such top promoters as Tex Rickard believed that a fight between two black boxers would not draw at the gate.
 He was also the only man to ever defeat the 7 foot 9 inch giant Gogea Mitu.

 Because of the color bar in the heavyweight division that continued until the rise of Joe Louis in the 1930s, the second Godfrey Williams never fought for the world heavyweight championship, like the man he had named himself after.
 He did win the International Boxing Union's version of the world heavyweight championship in 1935, two years before Louis became the second black man to become the universally recognized world heavyweight champ.

 Boxing career

 Boxing's second George Godfrey fought ring legend Sam Langford three times.
 Godfrey, who was 6 ft 3 in (1.91 m) tall and weighed between 220 and 260 lb (118 kg) during his career, dwarfed the 5 ft 8 in (1.73 m) Langford.
 Despite his advantage in size, height and weight, Godfrey was knocked out in two of the three matches in 1920 and 1921.
 He did manage a draw in his first bout with Langford in 1920.

 Godfrey is said to have been instructed by promoters on a number of occasions to carry opponents if he wanted to receive more important fights.
-He was outpointed over 10 rounds by future champion Jack Sharkey in 1926, was also outpointed by contender Johnny Risko in 10 rounds in 1928, but outpointed Paolino Uzcudun in 1928.
+He managed wins over several top contenders including Fred Fulton and Bill Tate by 1925, though showed he could be outpointed, as he was outboxed over 10 rounds in 1926 by future legendary champion Jack Sharkey and in 1928 by Johnny Risko, while he outpointed Paolino Uzcudun in 1928.